What to Do When You’re in a Toxic Relationship (Even if You Can’t Get Out)

 A toxic relationship can seem impossible to escape.

-Like a leech who has latched onto your brain, refusing to let go but for occasionally — and not until they’ve thoroughly reminded you of how worthless you are, and drained you of all energy you have to do anything but perform simple tasks.
+Like a leech that has latched onto you, it refuses to let go.
+That is, until it has reminded you how worthless you are, and drained you of all energy.

-Throughout my life, there has been more than one occasion where I found myself trapped under the same roof or in the workplace of someone who was a downright toxic association, so I can attest to their power and influence on us.
+Throughout my life, there has been more than one occasion where I found myself trapped under the same roof, or in the same workplace, of toxic associations.
+So, I can attest to their power and influence.

-Negative associations can embed themselves so deeply into our life that they seem impossible to escape from.
-But there is a way, even if you can’t distance yourself from the person now, by rebalancing the mind and shifting the dynamic.
+Negative associations can embed themselves so deeply into our lives that they may seem impossible to escape.
+But there is a way, even if you can’t distance yourself from the person now, by re-balancing the mind and shifting the dynamic.